 Data

-ETHNIC POWER RELATIONS
+ETHNIC POWER RELATIONS DATA SET, Version 3 (1946-2010)

-ETHNIC ARMED CONFLICT
+ETHNIC ARMED CONFLICT, VERSION 3

-Minor and Major Ethnic Armed Conflicts, 1946-2005
+Minor and Major Ethnic Armed Conflicts, 1946-2010

 A recoding of the PRIO/Uppsala Armed Conflicts Data Set to identify ethnic and secessionist conflicts.
-Compatible with the EPR dataset.
-The Ethnic Armed Conflict dataset was produced in collaboration with researchers from the ETH Zürich.
+The Ethnic Armed Conflict dataset is compatible with the EPR Version 3 dataset and is integrated in the above stata files.

 FROM EMPIRE TO NATION-STATE (REPLICATION DATA)